jmende27/processor-sdk-doc-jm2/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 Boot Linux from eMMC
 ====================

-To flash & boot the rootfs from eMMC UDA, first prepare UDA:
-:ref:`create-partitions-in-emmc-uda-from-linux`.
-The new software partition then needs to be formatted as a ext4 filesystem: :ref:`formatting-mmc-partition-from-linux`, and then the rootfs has to be written.
+To flash & boot the rootfs from eMMC UDA, first create a partition to flash the rootfs: as shown :ref:`here <create-root-partition-in-emmc-uda-from-linux>`.
+The new software partition then needs to be formatted as ext4 type as shown :ref:`here <format-partition-ext4>`, and then the rootfs has to be flashed.
 It is not possible to format a partition to ext4 in U-Boot.
-The Linux kernel image and DT are expected to be present in the /boot folder of rootfs.
+The Linux kernel Image and DT are expected to be present in the /boot folder of the "root" partition in order for u-boot to find and load these.

 To boot Linux from eMMC, use the following commands after flashing rootfs to UDA: